Home | Who we are | Global Coordinating Team

 How to Format Papers for Submission to Our Website

-1. The title should preferably be bold and in a larger font.
+1. Title: bold and in a large font.

-3. In case the text is longer than one page, we would like to have a footer for the name of the author, and a header for the title and the page number (in Word, use View > Header and Footer > Page Setup > Different first page, etc.).
+3. In case the text is longer than one page: A footer for the name of the author, and a header for the title and the page number (in Word, you can use View > Header and Footer > Page Setup > Different first page, etc.)

 Thank you!